Ankit2020bele076/Zomato_database/README.md

 # Zomato_database
-This is small zomato database project
+This is small zomato database project using MySql